-On registering a Cashplus Account with us, you’ll have a username and password which must be used in order to access certain restricted parts of the website.
+On registering a Cashplus Account with us, you’ll have a username and password which must be used to access certain restricted parts of our website.
 Your username and password are used by us to identify you, so they’re very important.
-You’re responsible for all information posted on the website by anyone using your username and password.
+You’re responsible for all information posted on our website by anyone using your username and password.
 Any breach of security of a username and password should be notified to us immediately.

-A “Secure Socket Layer” is a commonly used method of managing the security of messages transmitted across the Internet and is used by us to connect your computer to our secure server.
-You can tell that SSL is in use if the URL in the search bar starts with https:// and/or a lock icon is displayed within your browser.
+Transport Layer Security (TLS) is a commonly used method of managing the security of messages transmitted across the Internet and is used by us to connect your computer to our secure server.
+You can tell that TLS is in use if our website URL in the search bar starts with https:// and/or a lock icon is displayed within your browser.
 If you have problems getting to secure mode, install one of the latest browsers and try the website again.

 Our website has been designed to work with a variety of the latest browsers across Mobile, Tablet and Desktop devices.

 If you’re using an older browser such as Internet Explorer 10, you may have difficulty viewing webpages and not be able to apply for a card or access your account information.
+Your security could also be weakened.
 To make an application online, we recommend that you upgrade to the latest versions.

 “Plug-ins” are additional software programs required by some websites to make them work properly.
 An example is Flash Player from Adobe.
 Our website doesn’t need any plug-ins to work effectively, however you’ll need a PDF reader such as Adobe Acrobat Reader to download certain documents, such as Terms and Conditions.

-You also consent to any additional cardholders on your Account having access to relevant statement information including account balance information through the Cashplus Mobile App.
+You also consent to any additional cardholders and delegated authorities, previously agreed when you set up your account having access on your account to relevant statement information including account balance information through the Cashplus Mobile App.